CDCgov/phdi-azure/docs/execution-guide.md

 1. If this is NOT your first time accessing Azure Cloud Shell, confirm that you're in Bash mode by checking that the dropdown in the top left under the "Microsoft Azure" header has "Bash" selected.
 1. Then in the terminal, type the command `az login` and press enter.
 Copy the code provided, click the link, and paste the code.
 Then follow the prompts to complete login.![azure-cloud-shell-login](./images/azure-cloud-shell-login.png)![azure-device-login](./images/azure-device-login.png)
 1. Now you'll need to update the URL in the code with the URL of your FHIR server.
 To get the URL of your FHIR server, first go back to portal.azure.com in another tab.
 Then in the search bar, type in "Azure API for FHIR" and select this option in the search dropdown.
-1. On the Azure API for FHIR page, click into your FHIR server API which should open a right sidebar.
-Within this sidebar, go to the FHIR metadata endpoint text under "Essentials" and select the URL prior to the "/metadata" portion so you that have a URL copied that looks something like: "https://devfhir9d194c64.azurehealthcareapis.com".
+1. On the Azure API for FHIR page, you should see your FHIR server listed as something like `{environment}fhir{client-id}`.Click into your FHIR server which should open a right sidebar.
+Within this sidebar, copy the name of your FHIR server (`{environment}fhir{client-id}`).
 1. To search for a patient named John Doe, go back to the tab with Cloud Shell open.
-Copy and paste this command into the terminal and replace the "**INSERT_URL_HERE**" text with your FHIR metadata URL:<pre>
+Copy and paste this command into the terminal and replace the "{FHIR_SERVER}" text with your FHIR server name you copied in the previous step:<pre>
-token=$(az account get-access-token --resource=<b>INSERT_URL_HERE</b> --query accessToken --output tsv)</pre>.
+token=$(az account get-access-token --resource=https://<b>{FHIR_SERVER}</b>.azurehealthcareapis.com --query accessToken --output tsv)</pre>
-Replace the URL after ```--resource=``` with the URL you copied above.
 Hit enter to run this command.
-1. Then, copy and paste this command into the terminal and replace the "**INSERT_URL_HERE**" text with your FHIR metadata URL: <pre> RESPONSE=$(curl -X GET --header "Authorization: Bearer $token"<b>INSERT_URL_HERE</b>Patient?family=DOE&given=JOHN)</pre>
+1. Then, copy and paste this command into the terminal and replace the "{FHIR_SERVER}" text with your FHIR server name: <pre>RESPONSE=$(curl -X GET --header "Authorization: Bearer $token" "https://<b>{FHIR_SERVER}</b>.azurehealthcareapis.comPatient?family=DOE&given=JOHN)"</pre>
-Replace the URL in-between ```Bearer $token``` and ```/Patient``` with the URL you copied above.
 Hit enter to run this command.
-1. Finally, copy and paste this command into the terminal: ```echo $RESPONSE | jq``` Hit enter to run this command.
+1. Finally, copy and paste this command into the terminal: <pre>echo $RESPONSE | jq</pre> Hit enter to run this command.
 ![azure-fhir-api-response](./images/azure-fhir-api-response.png)

 ### Run another VXU message through the pipeline
 1. The table below describes the contents and expected ingestion pipeline behavior for each of the other files included in `sample-data/`.
 Choose another message to run through the pipeline below to see what an expected error or a batch message will look like.
-2. Return to [https://portal.azure.com/](https://portal.azure.com/) and repeat steps 1-8 in the ["Upload and run data through the pipeline" section](https://github.com/CDCgov/phdi-azure/edit/execution-guide-edits/docs/execution-guide.md#upload-and-run-data)!
+1. Return to [https://portal.azure.com/](https://portal.azure.com/) and repeat steps 1-6 in the ["Upload and run data through the pipeline" section](#upload-and-run-data-through-the-pipeline)!
+1. Repeat steps 1-7 in the ["Viewing the pipeline run" section](#viewing-the-pipeline-run).
+1. If your pipeline run contains a failure, follow the ["Viewing pipeline failures in ADF" section](#viewing-pipeline-failures-in-adf) to see why the failure occurred.

 | Test File | File Contents | Expected Outcome |
 | --------- | --------------| ---------------- |